brxic/TicTacToeSwing/README.md

 A classic **TicTacToe** game built using **Java Swing**, supporting **Human vs. Human** mode with a clean and interactive user interface.
 The project is designed with a **clear separation** between the game logic and the UI to ensure **easy testing and maintainability**.

+> **Note:** The project documentation and code comments are in German because this project was created as part of an assignment at Work in Switzerland.

 ---

 ## Features